How to Sell Your House at Auction

 On average the auctioneer will take 2.5% of the sale price.
 This high cost for selling your home is another reason to set a realistic but solid reserve price for your home, to ensure the costs are covered.

 Be aware that there may be additional advertising and marketing fees associated with the auction so make sure you are clear on all costs involved before proceeding.
 It is also worth noting that an auction house may take a fee even if the house doesn’t sell.

 You will need to hire a conveyancing solicitor as part of the house selling process.
 These fees will entirely depend on your chosen solicitor but can cost between £350 to £500 to produce a pre-auction legal pack which includes the title plan, lease details and any other vital information required for the sale.

 Following the auction, you will be required to pay your solicitor a fee for the conveyancing in order to complete the sale.
 Depending on the price your property sells for, these fees can range between £450 and £750 plus VAT.

 How Long Does It Take to Sell a House at Auction?

 Selling a house at auction can often be quicker than selling your home via a more traditional route.
 In some cases, it may be as quick as two months.
-Your property must be up for auction at least 6 weeks in advance and the full sale should take 28 days.
-When someone is buying a house at auction they must pay 10% as soon as the auction is finished, providing the remaining 90% within a month.
+Your property must be up for auction at least six weeks in advance and the full sale should take 28 days from the auction itself.

 Compare Conveyancers with Compare My Move